 Compliance with planetary protection requirements is mandatory for NASA missions, as per NASA Policy Directive (NPD) 8020.7G: Biological Contamination Control for Outbound and Inbound Planetary Spacecraft.
 The first and most important step in complying with NASA planetary protection policy is avoiding unintended encounters with solar system objects.
-As described in NPR 8020.12D: Planetary Protection Provisions for Robotic Extraterrestrial Missions, missions must meet a certain set of criteria that include:
+As described in NPR 8020.12D: Planetary Protection Provisions for Robotic Extraterrestrial Missions, missions must meet a certain set of forward contamination criteria including:

 - Avoiding impact of target bodies, including orbital lifetime constraints; and